Lemick/hibernate-query-asserts/README.md

 You can enable SQL query logging, this is a great help in dev, but not in production.
 This tool helps you to count the **executed SQL queries by Hibernate in your integration tests, it can assert L2C statistics too**.

-It consists of just an Hibernate SQL inspector service and a Spring Test Listener that controls it (no proxy around the Datasource).
+It consists of just a Hibernate SQL inspector service and a Spring Test Listener that controls it (no proxy around the Datasource).

 The assertion will work seamlessly whether you're testing Spring repositories or doing HTTP integration tests.